ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

 Alternative ways to script a simulation
 ---------------------------------------

-in the previous example, we were using the simulate function, which takes the system as argument.
+in the previous example, we were using the simulate function, which takes the system as an argument.
-However, we could also be using a simulation script, which is a class that groups together the simulation parameters.
-As for other key concepts, simulation scripts can be loaded to/from python dictionary or JSON files.
-Simulations from simulation script are launched with the simulate_script function or using directly a simulation engine
+However, we could also be using a simulation script, which is a class that groups the simulation parameters.
+As for other key concepts, simulation scripts can be loaded to/from Python dictionary or JSON files.
+Simulations from simulation scripts are launched with the simulate_script function or using directly a simulation engine

 Creating the script
 ^^^^^^^^^^^^^^^^^^^

-using object construction  :
+Using object construction :

 **main.py** :